 Authoritative reviews contribute greatly to our journal and we are interested in comprehensive articles well written to describe the cutting-edge development in any field of neuroscience for a general audience.
 The authors are expected to cover controversies in the field and propose their own viewpoints in an unbiased and justifiable way.
 In particular, the scope of the review should not be dominated by the authors’ own work.
-Reviews are usually 5,000 to 8,000 words in length (including an abstract that is no more than 150 words, excluding the reference and title) and 3-6 schematic illustrations are strongly encouraged.
+Reviews are usually 5,000 to 8,000 words in length (including an abstract of no more than 150 words, excluding the reference and title) and 3-6 schematic illustrations are strongly encouraged.
 Reviews are often contributed by leaders in the field and solicited by the editors.
-The authors are encouraged to submit a letter of inquiry (including with a review proposal) to the editorial office (email@example.com) before the submission.
+The authors are encouraged to submit a letter (Review Proposal) of inquiry before the submission.

 Letter to the Editor

 NB welcomes Method article on novel experimental techniques in any field of basic neuroscience.
 The Method can be written in the Research Article format yet the content should follow the criteria described below.
 The description of the method must be accompanied by its validation, its application to an important biological question, and results illustrating its performance in comparison to available approaches.
 The manuscript will be judged on its novelty, general interest, through assessments of methodological performance and comprehensive technical descriptions that facilitate immediate application.
 The detailed step-by-step procedure must be described in the form of flow charts for readers to comprehend easily.
 Additional annotation for key procedures and special treatments will be encouraged.
 In addition, please note that NB no longer accepts Method on neurosurgery pathway, surgical techniques, or any other clinical related technical studies.

 Submitted manuscripts should be divided into the following sections: